d2l-ai/d2l-vi/chapter_multilayer-perceptrons/numerical-stability-and-init_vn.md

 # Numerical Stability and Initialization
 -->

-# Sự ổn định Số và Sự khởi tạo
+# Ổn định Số học và Khởi tạo
 :label:`sec_numerical_stability`

 <!--
 Thus far, every model that we have implemented required that initialize its parameters according to some pre-specified distribution.